Badgerati/Pode/docs/Hosting/IIS.md

 ## IIS Authentication

 If you decide to use IIS for Windows Authentication, then you can retrieve the authenticated user in Pode.
-This is done using the [`Add-PodeAuthIIS`] function, and will ceck for the `MS-ASPNETCORE-WINAUTHTOKEN` header from IIS.
-The function creates a custom Authentication Method, and can be used on Routes like other Authentications in Pode:
+This is done using the [`Add-PodeAuthIIS`](../../Functions/Authentication/Add-PodeAuthIIS) function, and it will check for the `MS-ASPNETCORE-WINAUTHTOKEN` header from IIS.
+The function creates a custom Authentication Type and Method, and can be used on Routes like other Authentications in Pode:

 ```powershell
 Start-PodeServer {